 Applicants are required to observe physical therapists at work for at least 25 hours.
 The most competitive applicants will have observed in a variety of inpatient and outpatient physical therapy settings.

 No. We do not have an in-state preference.
 Because we are a private institution, we do not take applicants’ state of residence into consideration when making acceptance offers.
 We are looking for the best and brightest applicants, regardless of their state of residence.

-If you have additional questions, contact admission office at 515-271-7854 or email@example.com.
+If you have additional questions, contact the admission office at 515-271-1499 or firstname.lastname@example.org.